 The King James Version translates Strong's G3049 (logizomai) in the following manner: think (9x), impute (8x), reckon (6x), count (5x), account (4x), suppose (2x), reason (1x), number (1x), miscellaneous (5x).
 It has a slightly wide semantic range of meaning (i.e. to reckon, count, compute, calculate).

-The term logizomai does indeed have cases where something is accounted, reckoned, or regarded in a way that conforms with reality.
-The point is that it is an accounting term that does not always have to conform.
+The term logizomai has many instances in which something is accounted, reckoned, or regarded in a manner that corresponds with reality.
+But this accounting term does not always have to carry that meaning.
 This is the grounds for the Apostle Paul’s argument in Romans 4.
-Roman Catholicism has a different definition of logizomai that makes its transformational.
-But that is not what the word entails.
-It is an accounting term.
-Following is a commentary by John MacArthur:

 Interestingly, the form of logizomai that occurs in Romans 2:26 is an instance that can clearly be understood in a judicial or declarative sense.
 It would be absurd to assert that circumcision is infused into somebody.
 God treats a righteous man who is uncircumcised as if he is circumcised.
 2 Timothy 4:16 also has a form of logizomai that can mean impute something on somebody’s behalf.
 So we can indeed interpret the Greek word in the sense of Christ’s righteousness being credited to our account.